Dustin-Ray/capyCRYPT/README.md

 ```

 ## Benches
 This library uses the criterion crate for benches.
-Bench various curves and SHA-3 security levels with:
+Running:
 ```bash
 cargo bench
 ```
+Conducts benchmarks in order from lowest security to highest.
+For example, the lowest security configuration available in this library is the pairing of E222 with cSHAKE256, while the highest security offered is E521 paired with cSHAKE512.